-Allan grew up at Belmont, on the shores of Lake Macquarie, near Newcastle NSW.
+Allan grew up at Belmont, on the shores of Lake Macquarie, near Newcastle, NSW, Australia.

-He lives with partner in Sydney’s Inner West.
-His three children are married and have found employment in various professions.
+He and his partner live in the Sydney’s Inner West.
+His three children are married and work in various professions.